stackunderflow111/blog/content/post/2021-08-28-pods-networking/index.en.md

 | flannel   | simple, works for large clusters and on-premise clusters  | performance not good enough  |
 | calico   | works for large clusters and on-premise clusters, good performance  | not so simple |

-What we should remember is that whichever configuration wqe choose, the goal is the same:

-- Pods should communicate with each other without NAT
+What we should remember is that whichever configuration we choose, the goal is the same: Pods should communicate with each other without NAT.
-- Nodes and Pods should communicate with each other without NAT